-Displays the contents of the FUNDING.TXT file, one screen at a time, on the current output device.
+Displays the contents of the FUNDING.
+TXT file, one screen at a time, on the current output device.

 Chapter 3.
 Using Remote (R) Commands

 The Remote (R) commands provided by TCP/IP Services allow you to work in user accounts on remote systems that support the Remote (R) protocols.
 You can also use commands, shell scripts, and command procedures on these remote host systems without logging in to the hosts.
 The R commands include RCP (Remote Copy), RLOGIN (Remote Login), RSH (Remote Shell), and REXEC (Remote Execute, invoked by RSH).
-The SSH command is also available as a secure alternative to RLOGIN and RSH.
 You enter these commands at your system command-line prompt.